Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Introduction

 \section{Introduction}

-Consider an insurance company that operates $d$-lines of business, with $d \in \bbn$, and simultaneously makes risk free and risky investments.
+Consider an insurance company that operates $d$-lines of business, with $d \in \bbn$, and simultaneously makes risk-free and risky investments.
 Consequently, the insurer is exposed to two fundamental risks, which are insurance risk due to insurance claims and financial risk caused by investments.
-We may find recently a plethora of papers on risk theory which study risk models with insurance and financial risks, either on discrete time or on continuous time, see for example \cite{tang:tsitsiashvili:2003a}, \cite{li:tang:2015}, \cite{yang:konstantinides:2015}, \cite{chen:yuan:2017}, \cite{tang:yang:2019}, \cite{cui:wang:2024} and \cite{paulsen:gjessing:1997}, \cite{paulsen:2002}, \cite{tang:wang:yuen:2010}, \cite{li:2012}, \cite{guo:wang:2013}, \cite{yang:wang:konstantinides:2014} respectively.
-This paper focuses on the continuous-time aggregated claim vector.
+We may find recently a plethora of papers on risk theory which study risk models with insurance and financial risks, either on discrete time or on continuous time, see for example \cite{tang:tsitsiashvili:2003a}, \cite{li:tang:2015}, \cite{yang:konstantinides:2015}, \cite{chen:yuan:2017}, \cite{tang:yang:2019}, \cite{cui:wang:2024} and \cite{paulsen:gjessing:1997}, \cite{paulsen:2002}, \cite{tang:wang:yuen:2010}, \cite{li:2012}, \cite{guo:wang:2013}, \cite{yang:wang:konstantinides:2014}, respectively.
+This paper focuses on the continuous-time case.
 In this model, the insurer is faced with successive claim vectors $\{{\bf X}^{(i)}\,,\;i \in \bbn\}$ that happened at the random times $\{\tau_i\,,\;i \in \bbn\}$.
 And the random times form a renewal counting process